doonfrs/trina_grid/doc/features/row-moving.md

 ### Moving Multiple Rows

-When using row selection mode (`TrinaGridSelectingMode.row`), users can:
+When using row selection modes (`TrinaGridSelectingMode.rowWithCtrl` or `TrinaGridSelectingMode.rowWithSingleTap`), users can:

-1. Select multiple rows using Shift+Click or Ctrl/Cmd+Click.
+1. Select multiple rows.
 2. Drag any of the selected rows to move all selected rows together to a new position.

 ## Programmatic Row Moving